 Together, We Can Hold Polluters Accountable

 The future of California’s climate resilience depends on bold action today.
 Without a change in policy, the burden of climate disasters will continue to fall on vulnerable communities.
-By supporting the Make Polluters Pay Bill, you can help secure a sustainable, thriving future for all.
+By supporting the Make Polluters Pay Superfund Act, you can help secure a sustainable, thriving future for all.
 Don’t wait—take action now to hold polluters accountable and demand the change we need.